Shashankbhandari11/Auto_ML/README.md

 - Hyperparameter tuning using GridSearchCV/RandomizedSearch
 - Evaluation using key performance metrics (Accuracy, F1-Score, RMSE, etc.)
 - Final model deployment-ready
-##### Note: For now this project is mainly focus on preprocessing and (EDA), Model Traninig and Evalution is for testing purpose
+##### Note: For now this project is mainly focus on preprocessing and (EDA), Model Traninig and Evalution is only for testing purpose
 ---

 ##  Technologies Used